3LawsRobotics/fmt/doc/api.md

 default API and is only recommended in places where formatting is a performance bottleneck.

-::: FMT_COMPILE
+::: LAWS3_FMT_COMPILE

 ::: operator""_cf

 <a id="color-api"></a>
 ## Terminal Colors and Text Styles

-`fmt/color.h` provides support for terminal color and text style output.
+`fmt/color.hpp` provides support for terminal color and text style output.

 ::: print(text_style, format_string<T...>, T&&...)